techreturners/delete-group-exercise-react-props-and-state/UserRequirements/UserRequirements.md

 - Beneath the heading "Filtered Jokes: " map over filtered jokes.
 Only the joke with the id of 3 should appear.

+## The End

+Take a deep sigh of relief.
+You've survived Chuck...

+This time.